Zakaria Amrani

 Zakaria Amrani (born 29 March 1991, Rotterdam) is a Dutch footballer and futsal player.

 Club career

-Amrani signed for the FC Utrecht youth team in July 2009, and made his senior debut for them the next season, in an October 2010 Eredivisie match against Vitesse Arnhem.
+Amrani signed for the FC Utrecht youth team in July 2009, and made his senior debut for them the next season, in an October 2010 Eredivisie match against Vitesse.

 He then played for amateurs Haaglandia in the Dutch Topklasse and Magreb'90.

 Futsal

-He also plays for futsal club FC Marlene.
+He also played for futsal clubs SC Noordzee, ZVV Den Haag, FC Marlene and Hovocubo, then joined FC Eindhoven from the latter in May 2020.

 International career

 Amrani made his debut for the Netherlands national futsal team in January 2014 against Hungary.